 What attacks is Hamas responsible for?

-Hamas is believed to have killed more than 400 Israelis and at least 25 U.S. citizens since 1993 using an array of tactics including suicide bombings, homemade rockets, and mortar attacks, according to a December 2010 CRS report (PDF).
-"The most pronounced trend since Israel's disengagement from Gaza in 2005," writes Jim Zanotti, "has been an increased firing of rockets and mortars from the territory."
+Hamas is believed to have killed more than four hundred Israelis and at least twenty-five U.S. citizens since 1993 using an array of tactics including suicide bombings, homemade rockets, and mortar attacks, according to a December 2010 CRS report [PDF].
+"The most pronounced trend since Israel's disengagement from Gaza in 2005," wrote Jim Zanotti, "has been an increased firing of rockets and mortars from the territory."
 According to the Israel Defense Forces, terrorists (not just Hamas) have fired more than 8,000 rockets into Israel, killing 44 Israelis and injuring more than 1,600 (as of 2011) since 2005.
 Such attacks prompted the Israeli military's "Operation Pillar of Defense" in late 2012.

 Is Hamas popular among Palestinians?

 Hamas has a history of fluctuating public approval.
 According to Palestinian pollster Khalil Shikaki, in late 2006, Hamas enjoyed public backing, though most Palestinians also wanted to see a negotiated settlement with Israel.
 In late 2008 and early 2009, during a violent flare-up that resulted in Israeli land raids into the Gaza Strip, several news agencies reported that Hamas's popularity had stayed constant or even increased.
 By the end of June 2009, public support for Hamas in the West Bank and Gaza Strip fell to 18.8 percent, according to polls conducted by the Jerusalem Media and Communication Center.